Princess Margaret, Countess of Snowdon: Early relationship

-From spring 1951, several accounts described a growing romantic attraction.
-A footman told how the King diverted the pair's picnic plans, adding that whatever the King and Queen knew about the developing relationship, most royal staff noticed as it was obvious to them.
-Townsend said that his love for her began in Balmoral in 1951, and recalled an incident there in August when the princess woke him from a nap after a picnic lunch while the King watched, suggesting the King was aware.
-Townsend and his wife separated in 1951, which was noticed by the press by July.
+From spring 1951, several accounts described a growing romantic attachment.
+A footman recalled how the King diverted the pair's picnic plans, adding that whatever the King and Queen knew about the developing relationship, most royal staff noticed it as it was obvious to them.
+Townsend said that his love for Margaret began at Balmoral in 1951, and remembered an incident that August when the princess woke him from a nap after a picnic lunch while the King watched, suggesting the King was aware.
+Townsend and his wife separated in 1951, a fact noticed by the press by July.

 Margaret was grief-stricken by her father's death and was prescribed sedatives to help her sleep.
 Of her father she wrote, "He was such a wonderful person, the very heart and centre of our happy family."
 She was consoled by her deeply held Christian beliefs, sometimes attending church twice daily.
 She resumed attending events with her family in April and returned to royal engagements and social appearances when official mourning ended in June.
 American newspapers noted her increasing vitality and speculated that she must be in love.
-With the widowed Queen Mother, Margaret moved out of Buckingham Palace and into Clarence House in May 1953, while the new queen and her family moved out of Clarence House and into Buckingham Palace.
+With the widowed Queen Mother, Margaret moved out of Buckingham Palace and into Clarence House in May 1953, while the new queen and her family moved into Buckingham Palace.
 After George VI's death, Townsend was appointed Comptroller of the Queen Mother's household.

-In June 1952, the estranged Townsends hosted Margaret, along with her sister Elizabeth and brother-in-law Philip, at a cocktail party at their home.
+In June 1952, the estranged Townsends hosted Margaret, Elizabeth, and Philip, at a cocktail party at their home.
 A month later, Rosemary Townsend and her new partner John de László attended the Royal Windsor Horse Show.
 It is thought the romance between Margaret and Townsend began around this time.
-The first reports that Townsend and Margaret wished to marry began in August 1952, but these remained uncommon.
-The Townsend divorce in November received little coverage in Britain and in greater detail abroad.
-After the divorce was finalized in December 1952, however, rumours spread about him and Margaret; the divorce, and shared grief over the King's death in February 1952, likely helped them come together within the privacy of Clarence House, where Margaret had her own apartment.
+The first reports that they wished to marry appeared in August 1952, though such stories remained rare.
+The Townsends' divorce in November received little coverage in Britain but more detailed reporting abroad.
+After the divorce was finalised in December 1952, rumours about Townsend and Margaret spread more widely; the divorce, combined with their shared grief over the King's death, probably brought them closer within the privacy of Clarence House, where Margaret had her own apartment.